apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

 .. tip::

-  This approach allows project which already uses `Hadoop UserGroupInformation`_ for Kerberos authentication to easily connect the Kerberized Kyuubi Server.
+  This approach allows project which already uses `Hadoop UserGroupInformation`_ for Kerberos authentication to easily connect the kerberized Kyuubi Server.

 .. code-block::